foundry-rs/book/src/zksync-specifics/limitations/events.md

 zk vm decoded result 0000000000000000000000000000000000000000000000000000000000000003
 ```

-Here we observe that 3 events were emitted when we called `num.three()` in zkEVM.
-These correspond to the `Transfer(address indexed from, address indexed to, uint256 value)` event, which denotes change of L2 ETH.
-As a result the `vm.expectEmit` will register the first event emitted, and try to match the next two events, which will fail and so will the test with:
+Here, we observe that three events were emitted when we called `num.three()` in zkEVM.
+These correspond to the `Transfer(address indexed from, address indexed to, uint256 value)` event, which denotes a change of L2 ETH.
+As a result, the `vm.expectEmit` will register the first event emitted and try to match the subsequent two events, which will fail, and so will the test with:

 ```ignore
 [FAIL.
 Reason: log != expected log] testFoo() (gas: 35515)